neuroquery/pubget/README.md

 through the `NQDC_API_KEY` environment variable or through the `--api_key` command line argument (the latter has higher precedence).

-We must also specify the directory in which all `nqdc` will be stored.
+We must also specify the directory in which all `nqdc` data will be stored.
 Subdirectories will be created for each different query.
 In the following we suppose we are storing our data in a directory called `nqdc_data`.